mindspore-ai/docs/docs/mindspore/source_en/model_train/program_form/static_graph_syntax/dynamic_shape.md

 ```

 Detailed instructions for using set_inputs can be found in the [Cell.set_inputs API Ducumentation](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Cell.html#mindspore.nn.Cell.set_inputs).

-Detailed instructions for using input_signature can be found in the [mindspore.jit API Ducumentation](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.jit.html).

 Distributed parallel scenarios on how to use dynamic shapes can be found in the [Distributed Parallel Support for Dynamic Shape Documentation](https://www.mindspore.cn/docs/en/master/model_train/parallel/support_dynamic_shape_in_parallel.html).